-Complete a review of relevant records (i.e., cumulative file, BASIS, EdPlan, Pinnacle, TERMS, Acceliplan, etc.) and summarize any information relevant to the threat assessment process.
-Attach any additional relevant artifacts pertaining to the student's BTA.
+Complete a review of relevant records (i.e., cumulative file, BASIS, EdPlan, Pinnacle, TERMS, Acceliplan, Florida School Safety Portal (FSSP), etc.) and summarize any information relevant to the threat assessment process.
+The FSSP is an additional tool that allows threat assessment teams access to information from a variety of data sources that can assist in evaluating the seriousness of a reported or identified threat.
+Use of the FSSP should be determined on a case-by-case basis, but is not likely needed in all cases, especially where the threat is transient.
+Once the record review is completed, attach any additional relevant artifacts pertaining to the student's BTA.
 Specify the name of reviewer and job title for each section.

 If applicable records are available from a previous BTA, these can be copied by clicking on the "Copy From Previous" button.
 New information shall be added if available.

-Behavioral/Discipline History

-ESE, 504, and/or Gifted History

-Academic/Attendance History

-Other, if applicable (i.e., records indicative of risk factors, warning behaviors, or mitigating factors):

-Records from Outside Agencies

-Law Enforcement Records
+Required: □ Behavioral/Discipline History □ ESE, 504, and/or Gifted History □ Academic/Attendance History Other, if applicable (i.e., records indicative of risk factors, warning behaviors, or mitigating factors): □ Records from Outside Agencies □ Law Enforcement Records □ Employment Records □ Classwork/Homework Assignments □ Journal/Artwork □ Social Media □ Other Relevant Sources of Information (i.e., original written communication of threats, witness statement referenced in Part 1, photos, documents, etc.) Following a records review, the team must answer the following question:

-Employment Records

-Classwork/Homework Assignments

-Journal/Artwork

-Social Media

-Other Relevant Sources of Information (i.e., original written communication of threats, witness statements

-referenced in Part 1, photos, documents, etc.)

-Following a records review, the team must answer the following question:
+BTA Part 3

+When assessing a potential threat or concerning behavior, the threat assessment team must determine not only whether a threat has been made or communicated, but also if a person poses a danger to self or others or if they are potentially on a pathway to violence.
+The threat assessment team must coordinate resources to provide intervention to individuals whose behavior may pose a threat to the safety of school staff or students.
+For all substantive threats, the threat assessment team must plan for the implementation and monitoring of appropriate interventions in order to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes.
+Interventions should remain in place until the team assesses that the student is no longer in need of supports and does not pose a threat to self or others.